ggarra13/mrv2/README.md

 Make sure you meet the basic dependencies for your platform.
 See [Dependencies](#dependencies).

-The runme.sh sript will output its progress to the terminal and also save itt
+The runme.sh sript will output its progress to the terminal and also save it
 in:
 ````
 BUILD-KERNEL-ARCH/BUILDTYPE/compile.log.